mkumm/mkumm_blog/content/posts/up-and-running-hugo/index.md

 When Hugo is looking for the files it needs, it will first look in _your_ files, which is pretty much everything but your themes directory.
 If it can't find the file it needs, it will then lookup that file in your configured theme.
 You can think of your theme as basically your default source for all files.

-When we ran the command `hugo server` we asked hugo to launch a basic webserver, dynamically generate the static files it needs and then server them on port 1313.
-As you might imagine, there are a lot of options available - well documented on the [HUGO Documentation Site - hugo server](https://gohugo.io/commands/hugo_server/). **Spoilers** To actaully build your site for production, the command is even shorter `hugo`.
+When we ran the command `hugo server` we asked Hugo to launch a basic webserver, dynamically generate the static files it needs and then server them on port 1313.
+As you might imagine, there are a lot of options available - well documented on the [Hugo Documentation Site - Hugo server](https://gohugo.io/commands/hugo_server/). **Spoilers** To actaully build your site for production, the command is even shorter `hugo`.

 And that's all it takes to set up a bare bones Hugo Server with a custom  themes.
 Let's create our first blog post.